XiaotingChen/denopa/README.md

 ##### Pre-requirements

-The current version of deNOPA was developed with python 2.7.
-Python 3 is not supported by now.
-Besides a python environment, you need also get the following pre-requirements installed:
+The deNOPA package was initially developed using python 2.7.
+The support of python 3 has also been added.
+The package was tested under the default environment of Anaconda-5.3.1, both python 2.7 and python 3.7 version.
+Besides a python environment, the following dependencies were also needed.

 * numpy
 * scipy